Rethinking traditional approaches to managing digital identities

 The recent development of new solutions fostered directly in the cloud includes CIAM and “know-your-customer” (KYC) services.
-Organizations that become familiar with and adopt outsourced identity processes common to cloud IdPs will be well-positioned for future identity service evolution.
+Organisations that become familiar with and adopt outsourced identity processes common to cloud IdPs will be well-positioned for future identity service evolution.

 Table 1.
 Pros and cons of IAM services

 IDaaS providers will deliver increasing benefits as enterprises consume more SaaS-based application services.
-It is abundantly clear that outsourcing the complexity of hosting and maintenance of identity services while still retaining management of access policy is very compelling to most organizations, especially when combined with elastic capacity.
+It is abundantly clear that outsourcing the complexity of hosting and maintenance of identity services while still retaining management of access policy is very compelling to most organisations, especially when combined with elastic capacity.

 About DXC in security

 Recognised as a leader in security services, DXC Technology helps customers prevent potential attack pathways, reduce cyber risk, and improve threat detection and incident response.
 Our expert advisory services and 24x7 managed security services are backed by 3,000 experts and a global network of security operations centres.
 DXC provides solutions tailored to our customers’ diverse security needs, with areas of specialisation in cyber defence, digital identity, secured infrastructure and data protection.
 Learn how DXC can help protect your enterprise in the midst of large-scale digital change.